YourWaifuIsShip/Azur-Lane-Guides/AL Tier Guide.md

 ## Changelog as of last major update (01/04/2020)

-- USS Bremerton joins the Tier Guide as T0.
-- USS Reno joins the Tier Guide as T1 (T0.5 w/ CV/L).
-- USS Casablanca joins the Tier Guide as T1 (T0.5 to T0 depending on carrier presence).
+- IJN Tosa joins the Tier Guide as T1 (T0 as non-flag).
-- USS Intrepid joins the Tier Guide as T1.5.
+- IJN Naganami joins the Tier Guide as T0.5.
+- IJN Isuzu Kai is promoted from a Honourable Mention to T1.5 (T0 in Plane Hells).
-- USS Cooper joins the Tier Guide as T2.
+- IJN Hanazuki joins the Tier Guide as a T2.
-- USS Bluegill joins the Tier Guide as a O2 Submarine.
+- HMS Little Renown joins thte Tier Guide as a T2 (T1.5 w/ 3+ HMS units).

-- USS Marblehead joins the Untier Guide as Worst CL In The Game.

-- Added a Role field to the new entries.
-Depending on reception, may become a feature for all new and older entries as well.
+- IJN Izumo is demoted to Untiered, on account of her being an utter waste of time and resources; has been ever since PR1, the recent-ish influx of strong/unique BBarragers, AP-focused or otherwise, just makes her position untenable.
+- IJN Kiyonami is demoted to Untiered, on account of Naganami entirely obsoleting her.

 <br/><br/>
 ---